Dacu02/Natural_Computation_Project/README.md

 + A method `expand_algorithms` that uses the `Combine` class to replicate the algorithms
 + An utility method `load_from_csv` that takes as input the ranks file obtained from the `StatComparison.py` module, in order to select at most $n$ algorithms inside a specific critical difference

 This file exports the literal `EXPERIMENTS` which contains the algorithm parameters configurations to run.
 In turn, this variable uses `_list_algorithms`, which is a dictionary of algorithm where the key is the class of problems where to run the experiments.
-The $-1$ key is used when those algorithms must be ran across multiple classes.
+The $-1$ key is used when those algorithms must be run across multiple classes.

 ### `AggregateCSV.py`
 This file is used mainly to aggregate the various file returned by the processes ran on the High Performance Cluster.
 It reorganizes the experiments results data in: